 Mammals monitoring in The Peruvian Amazon: Motioning mammals in tropical rain forest, in the Amazonian area of Peru, available all year round.

-Jaguar Monitoring in Iguazu National Park: Takes place only in the summer holidays in Brazil as part of a wider environmental monitoring project where other activities will also be included in the programme.
+Jaguar Conservation in Iguazu National Park: Takes place only in the summer holidays in Brazil as part of a wider environmental monitoring project where other activities will also be included in the programme.

 Communications and Education